block-hczhai/block2-preview/docs/source/user/advanced.rst

 If the CSF or determinat pattern is required, one can do a quick sampling on the compressed MPS using the keyword ``restart_sample 0``.

+If the given MPS has a very small bond dimension, or the target (output) MPS has a very large bond dimension (namely, "decompression"), one should use the keyword ``random_mps_init`` to allow a better random initial guess for the target MPS.
+Otherwise, the generated output MPS may be inaccurate.